Pyreko/argoinde2/README.md

 ## The Wait

 After finishing the Oregairu clue, we got stuck for a _long_ time.
-We were not sure how to use the Oregairu clue - what could we do with this half-infinity thing?
+We were not sure how to use the Oregairu clue - what could we do with this ⧜ thing?

 Eventually, Algoinde came back to prompt us to re-use one of existing numbers - and this lead to re-using `16616` as "chapter 166, page 16" of Kaguya.
 Looking at the chapter on [guya.moe](https://guya.moe/166/16) revealed a modified chapter page and some hidden dots representing Morse code, spelling out: